crownstone/crownstone-labs/01-matter.md

 # Matter brings together many of the biggest smart home players

-Those include Apple, Amazon, Google, and Samsung.
-If you want your products to be interoperable with the major smart home ecosystems, then matter is the way to go.
-While you focus on adding new features and improving the design of your product, **Crownstone’s firmware experts** make your devices **matter-compatible**.
+Matter is the new smart home standard and driven by all major players. **Amazon** will push the update in 2022 to all 17 Echo devices.
+All new **Google** Nest and Home products have it built-in. **Apple** HomePod, Apple TV, watchOS, iPadOS are all Matter-certified. **Samsung** hubs are Matter controllers.
+Smart home products must be Matter-compatible by the end of 2023 to continue competing in the market.

+**Crownstone's firmware experts** make your devices **Matter-compatible**.

-{% include snippets/two-cols-text-img-end background="blue" img='/images/matter/matter-players.jpeg' img-alt='matter players' %}
+{% include snippets/two-cols-text-img-end background="blue" img='/images/matter/matter-players.jpeg' img-alt='Matter players' %}

 {% include snippets/full-width-container-end %}

 {% include snippets/slogan-begin %}